mghojal/Edge-detection-using-laplacian-operator/README.md

 # Edge-detection-using-laplacian-operator
-you can compile and execute the program by using Makefile below are some details:
+This program can deal with png files, grayscale with depth 8bits you can compile and execute the program by using Makefile below are some details:
 > to compile all versions (sequential, OpenMP, MPI):